 Maintain the 24-Hour Rule

 Making a big purchase is a big decision; for my family, a big purchase is anything over $100, for your family that range may vary.
-Regardless, whenever considering a big purchase or investment, ALWAYS (and I mean ALWAYS!!) wait at least 24-hours (not doing so is how I made a $2,200 mistake!)
+Regardless, whenever considering a big purchase or investment, ALWAYS (and I mean ALWAYS!!) wait at least 24-hours.
 While scarcity is sometimes a genuine factor in purchasing, it’s more often than not a sales tactic above all else.
 And speaking of sales tactics…

 A Sale is Still Spending Money